-Ginny passed away two years ago, but I had the privilege of working with her from 1995-98 while in graduate school in Washington, DC.
+Ginny passed away two years ago, but I had the privilege of working with her from 1995-98 while in graduate school in Washington, DC (see Mothers, Daughters, and Me).
 We both worked for The Liturgical Conference, a publisher of ecumenical resources for Christian worship.
 Ginny served as managing editor.
 I worked on subscriptions for two of the Conference’s major publications.

 Ginny and I worked very closely, and through her I gained intimate knowledge of the liturgical movement and met distinguished theologians and liturgists.
 She was a scrupulous editor and a scholar of modern liturgical history, having worked at the Conference for more than forty years, from its early successes with large, Eucharistic congresses to its scaled-down existence as a publisher of print resources.